luthramanisha/ScaleImage/README.md

 # Scale Image
-Two algorithms for scaling image is implemented in this repository.
-One is nearest neighbor interpolation method, second is bilinear interpolation method without use of any image processing library.
+Implementation of bilinear interpolation algorithm improving the nearest neighbor interpolation method without use of any image processing library.

 ##Program description
 The program is a command line tool.
 It is intended to allow a user to scale